 Visiting County Mayo?
 This part of the Irish Province of Connacht has a number of attractions that range from national treasures to major religious pilgrimage sites, and even a classic Hollywood set.
 Plus, there are always some interesting sights that are slightly off the beaten path.
 So, why not take your time and spend a day or two in Mayo when visiting Ireland?

-Here is the background information you need, and some ideas to make your visit worth the while.
+Here is the background information you need, and some ideas on what to do in County Mayo during your visit.

 The Irish name of County Mayo is Contae Mhaigh Eo. translated literally this would mean "Plain of the Yew".
 It is part of the Province of Connacht in the west of Ireland and uses the Irish car registration letters MO.
 The County Town is Castlebar, other important towns are Ballina, Ballinrobe, Claremorris, Knock, Swinford, and Westport.
-The size of County Mayo works out at 5,398 Kilometers square, on which a population of 130,638 live (according to the census of 2011).
+The size of County Mayo works out at 2,157 square miles (5,398 Kilometers square), on which a population of 130,507 live (according to the census of 2016).

 Croagh Patrick - Ireland's Holy Mountain

-John Wayne, the hero of horse operas... falling in love with Quasimodo's Esmeralda?
-In Cong, it happened, at least according to the script of "The Quiet Man", starring flame-haired Maureen O'Hara and the Duke.
+What would bring American star John Wayne to Ireland?
+A love story set in Cong, at least according to the script of Academy Award-winning film "The Quiet Man", starring flame-haired Maureen O'Hara and the Duke.
 Maybe the one "Irish" movie most Irish-Americans will remember and the Irish movie location attracting most visitors.
 The silver screen fame still gives a boost to tourism in the small village between Lough Mask and Lough Corrib.
 Though the enchanting Ashford Castle (today used as a hotel, but you can walk the grounds without being a registered guest) and the ruins of Cong Abbey might be more worthwhile attractions if you are less of a cinema fan.

 Ancient Agriculture on the Ceide Fields

 The Ceide Fields are around 1,500 hectares of preserved farmland - which in itself would be nothing to write home about, but they stretch back to prehistoric times and were later covered by bogs.
 After excavation, they are now the largest stone age monument worldwide, consisting mainly of field systems, enclosures, and megalithic tombs.
 The interesting visitor center near Ballycastle tells the story in full and is a must-see for history buffs visiting Mayo

 Knock, Where the Virgin Mary Appeared